 What does Abamune-L contain?

-Abamune-L tablets contain the active ingredients, abacavir 600mg and lamivudine 300mg, which are nucleoside reverse transcriptase inhibitors.
-Reverse transcriptase is a component of HIV required to infect cells so that more virus can be produced, however abacavir and lamivudine prevent transcriptase from functioning properly.
+Abamune-L tablets contain the active ingredients, abacavir 600mg, and lamivudine 300mg, which are nucleoside reverse transcriptase inhibitors.
+Reverse transcriptase is a component of HIV required to infect cells so that more viruses can be produced, however, abacavir and lamivudine prevent transcriptase from functioning properly.
 Abamune-L tablets also contain the following inactive ingredients: magnesium stearate, microcrystalline cellulose, sodium starch glycollate.

 What are the side effects of Abamune-L?

 Abamune-L tablets can cause some side effects.
 If they do occur and some may be serious, seek medical advice from your health professional as you may require medical attention.
 As Abamune-L tablets contain both abacavir and lamivudine, the side effects reported for each of these have been combined.
 It has been reported that the most common side effects which could affect at least one to ten in every 100 people include nausea, vomiting, diarrhea, upper abdominal pain, headache, high temperature, lethargy, fatigue, loss of appetite, hair loss, joint and muscle pain, abacavir hypersensitivity and skin rash.
 Less common side effects that could affect less than 1 in every 100 people include increased liver enzyme production, anemia (low red blood cell count), neutropenia (low white blood cell count), reduced number of blood cells important for blood clotting.

 You may show symptoms of tiredness or breathlessness if the production of red blood cells is reduced.
 A reduction in your white blood cell count can make you more susceptible to infection.